compulim/iter-fest/README.md

 observableValues<T>(observable: Observable<T>): AsyncIterableIterator<T>;
 ```

 `Observable` can be converted to `AsyncIterableIterator` for easier consumption.
-However, `Observable` is push-based and it does not support flow control.
-When converting to `AsyncIterableIterator`, the internal buffer could build up quickly.

 ```ts
 const observable = Observable.from([1, 2, 3]);